dlt-hub/dlt/docs/website/docs/general-usage/destination-tables.md

 row with a `load_id` that does not exist in `_dlt_loads` is not yet completed.
 The same procedure may be used to identify and delete data for packages that never got completed.

-For each load, you can test and [alert](../running-in-production/alerting.md) on anomalies (e.g. no data, too much loaded to a table).
+For each load, you can test and [alert](../running-in-production/alerting.md) on anomalies (e.g., no data, too much loaded to a table).
 There are also some useful load stats in the `Load info` tab of the [Streamlit app](../dlt-ecosystem/visualizations/exploring-the-data.md#exploring-the-data) mentioned above.